theonly1me/sqlm8/README.md

 ### Improvements (future scope)

+- Add unit & integration tests (I did not have the time to do this)
 - Auto suggestions for SQL queries based on tables that are present
 - Paginated queries for larger data sets
 - Ability to format the SQL code with a button click / keypress